rockstor/rockstor-doc/contribute/contribute.rst

 Contributing and testing from another Rockstor contributor fork
 ---------------------------------------------------------------

-If you want to test and/or contribute starting from another user's fork, you can add his/her fork (or single branch).
+If you want to test and/or contribute starting from another user's fork, you can add their fork (or single branch).

-Adding another user's forked repo to your remotes:
+To add another user's forked repo to your remotes:

 .. code-block:: console

         your@laptop:~/dev/rockstor-core> git remote add other_user_name git@github.com:other_user_name/rockstor-core.git

-Fetching another user's branch from the above added remote fork:
+To fetch another user's branch from the remote fork added above:

 .. code-block:: console

         your@laptop:~/dev/rockstor-core> git fetch other_user_name remote_branch_name

-After fetching another contributor's branch you can checkout from it and start your development, or create a complete new branch starting from one of theirs.
+After fetching another contributor's branch, you can checkout from it and start your development or create a complete new branch starting from one of theirs.
-Github pull requests can then be made directly to the Rockstor repo or other user's forks/branches.
+GitHub pull requests can then be made directly to the appropriate Rockstor repo or other user's forks/branches.